 Bega is the major business and rural centre of the Bega Valley Shire with all facilities.
-Council Chambers, South East Hospital, Regional Gallery, major stores, specialty shops, clubs, library.
+Council Chambers, South East Regional Hospital, Regional Gallery, major stores, specialty shops, clubs, library.
 Famous for Bega Cheese.

-98. Bega Lookout.
+- 99. Bega Lookout.
 Three km north of Bega is a lookout overlooking the rapidly expanding town.
 A covered table might provide a welcome stopping spot and the surrounding trees are good for small species such as Yellow Thornbill.
-P. C.

-99. Bega Cheese Heritage Centre.
-The building houses the Visitor Information Centre, full of good advice and pamphlets, with a food outlet and cheese tasting, a gallery and historic artifacts.
+P. C. - 100.
+Bega Cheese Heritage Centre.
+The building houses the Visitor Information Centre, full of good advice and pamphlets, with a food outlet and cheese tasting, a gallery and historic artefacts.
 Displays portray the long history of dairying in the Bega Valley.
 Fuel from the outlet on the road leading in is available to the public.

-Behind the factory are ponds accessed by following road just before reaching the Centre.
+Behind the factory are ponds accessed by turning left just before reaching the Centre.
 Pink-eared Ducks.
 Below the picnic area there is the river bed which is a good birdwatching spot.
 Yellow-rumped Thornbill, European Goldfinch, Yellow Thornbill, raptors.
 W. D. T. P. B. C.

-100. Kisses Lagoon.
+- 101. Kisses Lagoon.
 A covered visitor picnic area is at the town end of the lagoon.
 Right beside the highway it is home to mainly Eurasian Coot and Purple Swamphen.
 Australasian Darter and cormorants utilize the trees on the edge, as do Golden Whistlers and Silvereye.
 Recently revegetated after severe flooding and slowly developing.
-W. P. C.

-101. Bega River Walk.
+W. P. C. - 102.
+Bega River Walk.
 Wide walking tracks weave through, but mainly around the edges of Bega and any section of them is good for birding.
-One leads out towards the golf course at Tarraganda beside farmland and water or choose the town section of the river, parallel to and below the main street, with shady trees, parking and picnic tables and access into the river bed or take the playing field and Kisses Lagoon concreted track, leading towards the Bega River bridge.
+One leads along the river below and parallel to the main street, with shady trees, parking and picnic tables and access into the river bed, or around the former racecourse and out towards the golf course at Tarraganda beside farmland or take the playing field and Kisses Lagoon concreted track, leading towards the Bega River bridge.
 Dollarbird, Rufous Whistler, Yellow Thornbill.
-W.

-102. Glebe Park has a large sheltered lagoon with a vegetated island and lily pads hiding waterbirds.
+W. - 103.
+Glebe Park has a large sheltered lagoon with a vegetated island and lily pads hiding waterbirds.
 It is surrounded by grass and established trees.
 Noisy Friarbird, Striated Pardalote, Yellow-rumped Thornbill.
 There is one covered picnic table plus other uncovered tables overlooking different parts of the lagoon.